 CFS announces food safety report for November

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (December 31) released the findings of its food safety report for the last month.
-The results of about 12,800 food samples tested were satisfactory except for six samples that were announced earlier.
-The overall satisfactory rate was 99.9 per cent.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (December 31) released the findings of its food safety report for last month.
+The results of about 6,800 food samples tested were satisfactory except for 13 samples that were announced earlier.
+The overall satisfactory rate was about 99.8 per cent.

-A CFS spokesman said about 1,300 food samples were collected for microbiological tests, some 4,100 samples were taken for chemical tests and the remaining 7,400 (including about 7,200 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 1,500 food samples were collected for microbiological tests, and about 5,300 samples were taken for chemical and radiation level tests.

-The samples comprised about 3,100 samples of vegetables and fruit and their products; 800 samples of cereals, grains and their products; 900 samples of meat and poultry and their products; 800 samples of milk, milk products and frozen confections; 1,800 samples of aquatic and related products; and 5,400 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 2,400 samples of vegetables and fruit and their products; about 400 samples of cereals, grains and their products; about 800 samples of meat and poultry and their products; about 1,000 samples of milk, milk products and frozen confections; about 800 samples of aquatic and related products; and about 1,400 samples of other food commodities (including beverages, bakery products and snacks).

 The spokesman reminded the food trade to ensure that food for sale is fit for human consumption and meets legal requirements.
 Consumers should patronise reliable shops when buying food and maintain a balanced diet to minimise food risks.